The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Tukey's h distribution: Gaussian input

 and kurtosis

-Comparing the second expression of \eqref{eq:kurt_t_nu} with \eqref{eq:kurt_Y_delta} shows a natural association between $1 / \nu$ and $\delta$ and also a close similarity between student's $t$ and Tukey's $h$ distributions in terms of their first four moments (Fig.\ \ref{fig:var_kurt}).
-By continuity and monotonicity of variance and kurtosis as functions of $1/\nu$ and $\delta$, it is clear that the first four moments of a location-scale $t$ distribution can always be perfectly matched by a corresponding location-scale heavy-tail Lambert W $\times$ Gaussian distributions.
-Thus if student's $t$ is used to model heavy tails, and not as the true distribution of a test-statistics, it might be worthwhile to also fit heavy tail Lambert W $\times$ Gaussian distributions for an equally valuable ``second opinion'' on properties of the data.
-For example, a parallel analysis of S\&P 500 $\log$-returns in Section \ref{sec:SP500} leads to divergent inference regarding the existence of fourth moments.
-Additionally, the Lambert W approach allows to Gaussianise the data and thus might reveal hidden patterns in the data - which can be easily overseen in presence of heavy tails (Section \ref{sec:solar_flares}).
+Comparing \eqref{eq:kurt_t_nu} and \eqref{eq:Y_moments} with \eqref{eq:kurt_Y_delta} and \eqref{eq:first_three_moments_nu} shows a natural association between $1 / \nu$ and $\delta$ and a close similarity between the first four moments of student's $t$ and Tukey's $h$ (Fig.\ \ref{fig:var_kurt}).
+By continuity and monotonicity, the first four moments of a location-scale $t$ distribution can always be exactly matched by a corresponding location-scale Lambert W $\times$ Gaussian.
+Thus if student's $t$ is used to model heavy tails, and not as the true distribution of a test statistic, it might be worthwhile to also fit heavy tail Lambert W $\times$ Gaussian distributions for an equally valuable ``second opinion''.
+For example, a parallel analysis on S\&P 500 $\log$-returns in Section \ref{sec:SP500} leads to divergent inference regarding the existence of fourth moments.\edit{what about loglik?} Additionally, the Lambert W approach allows to Gaussianize and thus reveal hidden patterns in the data; patterns that can be easily overseen in presence of heavy tails (Section \ref{sec:solar_flares}).